Helium-Labs/Zorkin/README.md

 ### Authorize a new Session

-The process involves rekeying a base SessionAccount to a new, time-limited authorizing SessionAccount.
-This authorizing account permits spending from the base account to anyone with the bounded ephemeral private key, verified by signing the transaction Id.
-To authorize this rekeying, one must prove possession of a valid JWT OAuth access token linked to the `OAuthAccountGUID` identifiable OAuth2 account.
-This token should detail the ephemeral public key and the expiration (validity rounds) of the new authorizing SessionAccount in the `CustomClaimValue`'s pre-image.
+To initiate a new session, a base SessionAccount is rekeyed to a time-bound authorizing SessionAccount.
+This authorization allows for access to the base account, but only through transactions signed with the associated ephemeral private key.
+The transaction ID used in the process is required to be verified by this signature.
+Authorization requires demonstrating control over a valid JWT OAuth access token, which is associated with the user's OAuth2 account identified by `OAuthAccountGUID`.
+The token must encode the ephemeral public key and the new authorizing SessionAccount's expiration period, indicated as 'validity rounds', within the `CustomClaimValue`.
 \
 \
 The procedure is the following:
-1. Create a new ED25519 keypair for the ephemeral key, with the public key `newEpk` and private key `newEsk`.
-Specify the expiration validity of the new authorizing SessionAccount as `newExp`.
+1. Create a new ED25519 keypair for the ephemeral key, with the public key `epk` and private key `esk`.
+Specify the expiration validity of the new authorizing SessionAccount as `exp`.
-2. Request a JWT from the OAuth2 provider, such as Google, using the OAuth2 OpenIDConnect protocol, with a `CustomClaimValue` of `Sha256(newEpk, newExp)`.
+2. Request a JWT from the OAuth2 provider, such as Google, using the OAuth2 OpenIDConnect protocol, with a `CustomClaimValue` of `Sha256(epk, exp)`.
 The JWT should be signed with the RSA public key `RSAPublicKey` of the OAuth2 provider.
 3. Derive the `OAuthAccountGUID` as `Poseidon(jwt.iss, jwt.aud, jwt.sub)`, where `jwt.iss` is the OAuth2 provider identifier, `jwt.aud` is the OAuth2 client identifier, and `jwt.sub` is the OAuth2 user identifier.
 4. Provide private the JWT and `RSAPublicKey` as private inputs and the public input as `MIMCHash(OAuthAccountGUID, CustomClaimKey, CustomClaimValue, RSAPublicKey)` to the prover.
 The prover will return a `proof` and public input `publicInput`, if the proof is valid.
 5. Reproduce the base SessionAccount and its authorizing SessionAccount using the `OAuthAccountGUID` by calling the `GetSessionAccount` function.
-6. Create a new Authorizing SessionAccount with the `newEpk` and `newExp` using the `GetNewAuthorizingSessionAccount` function, which will be used to rekey the base SessionAccount.
+6. Create a new Authorizing SessionAccount with the `epk` and `exp` using the `GetNewAuthorizingSessionAccount` function, which will be used to rekey the base SessionAccount.
 7. Submit a transaction group, called a Session Authorizing Transaction, with the following transactions:
-    - Transaction 0: An application call to `FeeFunder`, to cover fees associated with the transaction group. `FeeFunder` according to a condition, such as being from a client that's a registered user of Zorkin.
+    - Transaction 0: An application call to `FeeFunderState` with argument specifying the address of the base SessionAccount address, from the `FeeFunder` LSIG to cover fees associated with the transaction group.
-    - Transaction 1: A self-payment of 0 to the `ProofVerifier` with the `proof` input arguments (the `publicInput` is specified in the note for communication to other transactions in the group).
+    - Transaction 1: A self-payment of 0 to the `ProofVerifier` with the `proof` as an argument (the `publicInput` is specified in the note for communication to other transactions in the group).
-    - Transaction 2: An application call to `RSAVerifier` with the `RSAPublicKey` provided as an application argument.
+    - Transaction 2: An application call to `ValidateOAuthRSAPublicKey` of the `RSAVerifier` application with the `RSAPublicKey` provided as an application argument.
-    - Transaction 3: A rekey of the base SessionAccount to the new authorizing SessionAccount, signed by the current authorizing account.
-The inputs are the `CustomClaimValue` pre-image (`newEpk` and `newExp`), and a signature of the transaction Id by `newEsk`.
-A random lease value is provided to ensure the transaction Id is unique, and to prevent replay attacks even for the same transaction.
+    - Transaction 3: A rekey of the base SessionAccount to the new authorizing SessionAccount, signed by the current authorizing SessionAccount LSIG.
+The note is set to an array containing the values of the `CustomClaimValue` pre-image (`epk` and `exp`), and `RSAPublicKey`.
+A signature of the transaction Id by `esk` is added as an LSIG argument.
+A random lease value is provided to ensure the transaction Id is unique, and to prevent replay attacks even of the same transaction.

-The due to the atomic property of the transaction: the proof is valid, the `RSAPublicKey` is authentic, and the `newEpk` and `newExp` are valid for the `OAuthAccountGUID` and `RSAPublicKey` respectively.
-If the transaction is approved, the base SessionAccount will be rekeyed to the new authorizing SessionAccount, and the user will be able to spend from the account with the `newEsk` private key until the `newExp` validity rounds have passed.
+The atomic nature of group transactions ensures failure of the entire group if any single transaction does not succeed.
+Concurrently, the group's successful processing confirms the sender's control over a valid JWT access token linked to the OAuth account designated by `OAuthAccountGUID`.
+This is evidenced by the verified proof, the signature with a verified RSA public key from the OAuth provider's JWK endpoint, and by the rekey transaction ID, which must be signed with the ephemeral private key from the JWT's `CustomClaimValue` pre-image to avoid replays.
+The randomness and replay protection are further assured by the utilization of a random lease value.

 ![CredentialCreation](./images/AuthorizingASession.png)